retro-desert/Encryptor/readme.md

 1.Download encryptor.py and twofish_encryption.py

-2.Check signatures with .sig or check hashes
+2.Check signatures or check hashes

 3.Open the command line and run the script with the argument --dir or -d and add the path to the folder with which you want to carry out actions